FOR BALLADEER’S BLOG’S SEVENTH PLACE LUDLUM NOVEL CLICK HERE

 Throw all that in with some of the best characterization Ludlum had produced up to this point in his career.
 Plus there is a fun “meta” bit at the end of the novel which implies that the events depicted in The Chancellor Manuscript are for real.

 Obviously to us in the year 2017 it seems almost comically naïve to picture a figure like Hoover being the only intelligence/ law enforcement member abusing their power so sinisterly.
-Under just Barack Obama and George W Bush alone we’ve seen despicable examples of the apparatus of government being misused to harass and otherwise prey on citizens, even through the IRS.
+Under just Barack Obama and George W Bush alone we’ve seen despicable examples of the apparatus of government and of “intelligence gathering” being misused to harass and otherwise prey on citizens.
+Even through the IRS, which Obama abused even more than Nixon did.

 This is why I think it is crucial that Ludlum DID make clear that, for all their intellectual rationalizations, Inver Brass’ behind the scenes manipulation of governments is every bit as much of an abuse as the actions of their adversaries.

 Sadly, Ludlum gave in to temptation years later and had Varak’s nephew form a new Inver Brass in the novel The Icarus Agenda.
-The idea was just too cool to leave it alone, I guess.
+The idea was just too cool to leave it alone, I guess, but it undercut the impact of this earlier work.

 I would recommend The Chancellor Manuscript to every kind of reader.
 Even if you hate espionage stories this tale goes far beyond that genre.
 Think of it as a spy thriller version of what the novel The French Lieutenant’s Woman accomplished: critiquing the entire genre within which it operates. +++